 Q: Does my donation stay local?

-A: Yes!
-Ninety-eight percent of the money donated to United Way of the Capital Region’s COMMUNITY IMPROVEMENT, or general, fund stays right here.
-Your gift to the fund supports nearly 100 of the most effective and innovative programs and services that benefit people living in Dauphin, Cumberland and Perry counties.
+Your gift to the fund supports more than 80 of the most effective and innovative programs and services that benefit people living in Dauphin, Cumberland and Perry counties.

 Q: Does my donation really help this community?